-- the title of such subscription rights; - the exercise price for such subscription rights; - the number of such subscription rights issued to each stockholder; - the extent to which such subscription rights are transferable; - if applicable, a discussion of the material U.S. federal income tax considerations applicable to the issuance or exercise of such subscription rights; - the date on which the right to exercise such subscription rights shall commence, and the date on which such rights shall expire (subject to any extension); - the extent to which such subscription rights include an over-subscription privilege with respect to unsubscribed securities; - if applicable, the material terms of any standby underwriting or other purchase arrangement that we may enter into in connection with the subscription rights offering; and - · any other terms of such subscription rights, including terms, procedures and limitations relating to the exchange and exercise of such subscription rights.
+- the period of time the offering would remain open (which in no event would be less than fifteen business days); - the title of such subscription rights; - the exercise price for such subscription rights; - the ratio of the offering (which in no event would exceed one new share of common stock for each three rights held); - the number of such subscription rights issued to each stockholder; - the extent to which such subscription rights are transferable; - if applicable, a discussion of the material U.S. federal income tax considerations applicable to the issuance or exercise of such subscription rights; - the date on which the right to exercise such subscription rights shall commence, and the date on which such rights shall expire (subject to any extension); - the extent to which such subscription rights include an over-subscription privilege with respect to unsubscribed securities; - if applicable, the material terms of any standby underwriting or other purchase arrangement that we may enter into in connection with the subscription rights offering; and - any other terms of such subscription rights, including terms, procedures and limitations relating to the exchange and exercise of such subscription rights.